viraj-nikam/canvas/readme.md

 ### Want to get started fast?

 Just run `php artisan canvas:ui` after installing Canvas.
 Then, navigate your browser to `http://your-app.test/blog` or any other URL that is assigned to your application.
-This command scaffolds a default frontend for your entire blog!

 ### Want access to the entire [Unsplash](https://unsplash.com) library?